Sillson/g5_authenticatable/README.md

 G5 Authenticatable provides a default authentication solution for G5 Rails applications.
-This gem configures and mounts [devise](https://github.com/plataformatec/devise) with a default User model.
+This gem configures and mounts [Devise](https://github.com/plataformatec/devise) with a default User model, using [OmniAuth](https://github.com/intridea/omniauth) to authenticate to the G5 Auth server.

 If you are already using devise with your own model, this is not the library you are looking for.
 Consider using the